codevalley/foxhole/cli/README.md

 # Foxhole CLI

-Foxhole CLI is a command-line interface for interacting with the Foxhole Backend API.
-It provides a user-friendly way to send messages, manage your profile, and interact with other users in the Foxhole system.
+Foxhole CLI is a comprehensive command-line interface for interacting with the Foxhole Backend API.
+It provides a user-friendly way to manage your account, send messages, and interact with other users in the Foxhole system.

 ## Features

 - User authentication (login and registration)
+- Session management (save and resume sessions)
 - Send broadcast messages to all users
 - Send direct messages to specific users
 - View and update user profile information
 - Real-time message reception using WebSocket connection
+- File upload and download functionality
+- List files stored on the server

 ## Installation

-See the GettingStarted.md file for installation and setup instructions.
+See the [GettingStarted.md](GettingStarted.md) file for detailed installation and setup instructions.

 ## Usage